Davospike/segpSPA/The_Process/SystemImplementation.md

   }
 ```

 This data service could then be injected into whichever components needed access to the data.
 In our case, only the `quiz.component.ts` needed access to the JSON.
 All that was left to do was use the data service component to call the `getAll()` and `subscribe` to the data.
-This meant that if the data changed, or was updated, it would be updated on the frontend - a useful feature for is the questions were to change.
+This meant that if the data changed, or was updated, it would be updated on the front-end - a useful feature for is the questions were to change.

 As the JSON was arriving as an array of quiz topic questions, to access the individual topics and present them to the user, based off what topic they had selected, a check on the quiz name is performed before loading the JSON into the quiz itself:
 ```typescript